hjjerrychen/epost-change-detector/README.md

 # epost-change-detector
 This python application is designed to constantly check ePost for mark updates.
+Once an update is detected, it can record the change in a file and/or send email/text updates.
 It was designed for devices such as the Raspberry Pi.

 ## Usage
 **Set up the required constants before running**